-On top of her field hockey accolades, Mariano also was a member of the Middlebury Division I Alpine ski team for two seasons, and spent another season as a member of the varsity golf team.
-From 1999-2001, she spent her summers facilitating groups through team building exercises such as indoor rock climbing, outdoor high and low ropes and various other challenges at the Adirondack Center in St. Johnsville, NY.
+On top of her field hockey accolades, Mariano also was a member of the Middlebury Division I Alpine ski team for two seasons and spent another season as a member of the varsity golf team.
+From 1999-01, she spent her summers facilitating groups through team building exercises such as indoor rock climbing, outdoor high and low ropes and various other challenges at the Adirondack Center in St. Johnsville, NY.

-In addition to her coaching duties, Mariano is also the department's Senior Woman Administator (SWA).
+In addition to her coaching duties, Mariano is also the department's Senior Woman Administrator (SWA).
 As the SWA, Mariano works as the advisor for Athletic Leadership Council, serves as an administrator at events and has Centennial Conference SWA responsibilities.